tobias/vertx-swift-eventbus/README.md

 via the
 [vertx-tcp-eventbus-bridge](https://github.com/vert-x3/vertx-tcp-eventbus-bridge).

-It has only been tested with [Swift 3.0](https://swift.org/download/), and only on MacOS X.
+It has only been tested with [Swift 3.1](https://swift.org/download/) on MacOS X and Ubuntu.

 ## Running the tests